daniel-dihardja/ai-doc-generator/input/documentation-template.md

 A clear and concise description of what the component does and its primary use case.

 - **When to use**: Provide a brief explanation of scenarios where this component is useful.
-- Optionally, include diagrams or flowcharts if needed to describe the workflow.

 ---